Anesthesia Critical Care Medicine

 Tips on how to succeed as a fellow

-- Do not be afraid to ask CCM Attending questions for your understanding.
-Ask every Attending what their daily routine is and how they organize the data about their patients.
+- Do not be afraid to ask the CCM attending questions for your understanding.
+Ask every attending what their daily routine is and how they organize data about their patients.

-- Be cordial with all the support staff.
-Ask the nurses, techs, respiratory therapist, and other ancillary staff for their opinions.
+- Be cordial with all support staff.
+Ask nurses, techs, respiratory therapists, and other ancillary staff for their opinions.

 - Manage early morning non-urgent distractions well.
 You will eventually develop your own style.
-The golden 1-2 hours pre-round is when you need to focus, gather all the information, and examine the sickest if not all the patients.
-Sometime the team members may come up to ask you questions that are not urgent and may interrupt your flow.
+The golden one to two hours pre-round is when you need to focus, gather all the information, and examine the sickest if not all the patients.
+Sometimes team members may come up to ask you questions that are not urgent and may interrupt your flow.
 After each interruption it will take you a few minutes to regain focus.
-You will find on certain days after being interrupted five times in thirty minutes, you will run out of time to review your patients.
-This of course does not apply to sick patients who need your attention.
+You will find on certain days after being interrupted five times in 30 minutes, you will run out of time to review your patients.
+This, of course, does not apply to sick patients who need your attention.

 - For every patient prior to rounds, you should have the plan of the day and disposition.